News / Analysis

 The dollar added some traction on Friday as most data came in better than expected.
 Continuing Jobless Claims fell more than expected to 15.486 mn, the initial figure fell below the million mark for the 1st time since March, and the Michigan Consumer Sentiment Index increased marginally to 72.8.

-On the other hand, retail sales slashed growth to 1.2& in July from 8.4% the month before – both attributed to the $600 weekly unemployment benefit programme; the import/export price indexes continued below par, and industrial production halved its increase to 3% MoM – all prompting to dollar to return its gains by session’s end.
+On the other hand, retail sales slashed growth to 1.2& in July from 8.4% the month before – both attributed to the $600 weekly unemployment benefit programme; the import/export price indexes continued below par, and industrial production halved its increase to 3% MoM – all prompting to dollar to The benefit one receives on an investment. its gains by session’s end.

 Oil on Friday dipped momentarily before the Baker Hughes company delivered a 172-rig count – another 4-rig contraction in active oil drills in the US.
 Additional backwind was provided overnight by China’s booking of 20 million barrels of US crude for delivery in August and September.

 And gold continues consolidating towards 1950, failing to regain its pre-Monday foothold well above the 2K mark.